jduarte/immortus/docs/full.md

 };

 var options = {
-  // currently we only support longPolling
+  // currently we only support long polling
-  longPolling: {
+  long_polling: {
     // `interval` is the minimum wait time in millisconds from last success request (default is 500)
     // i.e. if server responds in 200ms and we set `interval` to 800
     //      we get a new request in server every second (aprox.)